Welcome 🏡

-I grew up middle class — you know, when America still had one.
-I was 15 when my mom chose freedom over security, and my parents divorced.
+I grew up middle class; you know, when America had one.
+I was 15 when my mom chose freedom over security and my parents divorced.

-After, Mom and I lived below the poverty line.
-It was major wake up call to the litany of advantages I had been able to take for granted.
+After that, Mom and I lived below the poverty line.
+It was a major wake-up call to the litany of advantages I had been able to take for granted.

 Meanwhile, I dreamed of stardom in Los Angeles or New York.
-My mom even took money from her saving so I could attend a 4-week acting program at New York Film Academy in LA.
-It was life changing in the best way.
+My mom even took money from her savings so I could attend a 4-week acting program at New York Film Academy in LA.
+It was life-changing in the best way.

 But I was scared.
 Scared I was too fat to succeed.
 Scared I would always struggle to make ends meet.
 Scared the big city would swallow me whole.